-Our research program centers around six highly collaborative projects (P1–P5, P8) that are designed to explore materials by design and address the goals of the EFRC.
+Beginning in 2014, CNGMD's research program centered around six highly collaborative projects (P1–P5, P8) that are designed to explore materials by design and address the goals of the EFRC.
 Each of the projects involves a multi-disciplinary approach integrating theory with advanced experimentation.
 We also have two projects (P6, P7) on outreach/dissemination and cross-cutting foundational tool development.
 In 2018, the research program of CNGMD was narrowed in scope to focus on projects P1, P2, P6, and P7 and was supported by the addition of key staff.

 See Publications for a listing of publications and CNGMD highlights categorized by project.